merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 - Bins, also referred to as %(internal-genomes)s.
 These often represent metagenome-assembled genomes, but generally can be any subset of sequences within a database.
 A single %(contigs-db)s can contain multiple bins.
 - Assembled, unbinned metagenomes.
 There is no distinction between sequences that belong to different microbial populations in the %(contigs-db)s for an unbinned metagenome.

-As you can see, %(anvi-estimate-metabolism)s always takes one or more contigs database(s) as input, but the information that is taken from those databases depends on the context (ie, genome, metagenome, bin).
+As you can see, %(anvi-estimate-metabolism)s takes one or more contigs database(s) as input, but the information that is taken from those databases depends on the context (ie, genome, metagenome, bin).
 In the case of internal genomes (or bins), is possible to have multiple inputs but only one input contigs db.
 So for clarity's sake, we sometimes refer to the inputs as 'samples' in the descriptions below.
 If you are getting confused, just try to remember that a 'sample' can be a genome, a metagenome, or a bin.

+If you don't have any sequences, there is an additional input option for you:
+- A list of enzymes, as described in an %(enzymes-txt)s file.
+For the purposes of metabolism estimation, the enzymes in this file will be interpreted as all coming from the same 'genome'.

 Different input contexts can require different parameters or additional inputs.
 The following sections describe what is necessary for each input type.